Fuyang Anhui, China Travel Guide

 Carry copies for personal reference, especially for medical attention.

-The local currency is the Chinese Yuan Renminbi (CNY), officially symbolized as ¥.
+The local money is the Chinese Yuan Renminbi (CNY), officially symbolized as ¥.
 ATMs are widely available throughout Fuyang, for CNY withdrawals.
-Major banks, including Bank of China, ICBC, and Agricultural Bank of China, offer currency exchange services.
-While credit cards (Visa, Mastercard) are accepted in larger hotels and big stores, mobile payments (Alipay, WeChat Pay) dominate transactions.
+Main financial institutions, including Bank of China, ICBC, and Agricultural Bank of China, offer currency exchange services.
+While credit cards (Visa, Mastercard) are taken in larger hotels and big stores, mobile payments (Alipay, WeChat Pay) dominate transactions.
 Many smaller vendors and local eateries only accept mobile payments or cash.
 It is wise to carry some cash for these instances or for use in more in the country areas.
 Set up AirHelp for flight compensation.

 Tipping is generally not customary or expected in mainland China, including Fuyang.
 This applies to restaurants, taxis, and hotels.
-Some high-end hotels may have a service charge, but you do not need to add an additional tip.
-This practice simplifies budgeting, as you do not need to factor in extra gratuities.
-Utilize the extensive public transportation network, especially buses, which are very inexpensive.
-Eat at local eateries and street food stalls; they offer delicious and authentic the dishes at a fraction of the expense of sit-down restaurants.
+Some high-end hotels could have a service charge, but you do not need to add an additional tip.
+This habit simplifies budgeting, as you do not need to factor in extra gratuities.
+Utilize the extensive public transportation network, especially buses, which happen to be very inexpensive.
+Eat at local eateries and street food stalls; they offer delicious and authentic the dishes at a fraction of the expense of sit-sit-down restaurants.
 Visit free parks plus common spaces, like Fuyang West Lake Park or the Ecological Park.
 Book accommodation in advance, particularly in high season, to secure better rates.
 Look for lunch specials, which often are a better deal compared to dinner menus.

 ¥200-400 (USD 28-56) daily.
 Hostels ¥80-150, street food ¥50-100/day.